Why Does My Agent Say To Stay Away From Open Houses?

 So let's summarize how you should go about viewing open houses:

-• Bring your agent's cards with you and make sure the open house agent knows you are working with that agent
+• Bring your agent's cards with you and make sure the open house agent knows you are under contract with that agent.

 You deserve full representation, and you will not be receiving it by going through the property with the open house agent.